9190.1 General Policy

 The first contact by an external auditor is by written notice advising the university that the auditing agency plans a new financial, compliance, or management audit.

-The notice should be addressed to either the vice president for business and fiscal affairs or the university controller and should describe the scope and purpose of the audit, as well as suggest a date for an entrance conference with appropriate university officials.
+The notice should be addressed to either the vice president for Finance and Opeations or the university controller and should describe the scope and purpose of the audit, as well as suggest a date for an entrance conference with appropriate university officials.

 When university units other than the Office of the Controller receive written notification from external auditing agencies, those units must contact the university controller who will coordinate the audit process.